sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 	- l, r survive in other clusters: if consonant is in diff syllable, 2 can be in a row

 **Japanese loan words**
-- Vowel insertion between consonant sounds
+- Vowel insertion between consonant sounds & vowels added to end of words ending in consonants
-	- Strike → sitoraiku,
+	- Strike → sitoraiku
+	- tch & dj sounds are translated into similar sound
+	- (How do you choose which vowel is inserted? question to be answered another time- but there is an anwer)
 - Diff Japanese speakers do this diff, in part relating to knowledge of english
 -